 Conduct comprehensive HIPAA training for all employees, covering the law’s fundamentals, procedures, and consequences of non-compliance.
 Develop a robust risk management plan, including a thorough risk analysis, to identify vulnerabilities, threats, and necessary security measures.

 Carry out regular reviews and refine policies and procedures, demonstrating a commitment to continuous improvement.
 Conduct internal audits to address potential risks and non-compliance instances efficiently.
-Lastly, establish an internal recovery plan outlining steps to rectify breaches promptly and prevent future occurrences.
+Lastly, an internal recovery plan should be established outlining steps to rectify breaches promptly and prevent future occurrences.

 Types of HIPAA Violations that Can Cause HIPAA Audit